IvetteMcDermott/PP2-Js/README.md

 ### Features that can be implemented in the future

-- The array can be increase with new objects and with this the vocabulary to use.
+- The array can be increased with new objects and with this the vocabulary to use.
 - A form that sends the results to a data base, or the teacher or tutor of the children by email.
 - A report could be included that show a full list of the selected answers, indicating if they were right or wrong.
+- A timer between last feedback and final result div being display.

 ## Design
 ___________